-3) The sprayer provided a very professional paint finish on our exposed basement ceiling that we would never had of been able to accomplish with a paint roller.
+3) The sprayer provided a very professional paint finish on our exposed basement ceiling that we would never have been able to accomplish with a paint roller.

-Because we had large items in the basement that we could not remove, ie: a pinball machine, we decided to spray half the basement in one step (meaning over the course of one weekend) and the other half in a few weekends later.
+Because we had large items in the basement that we could not remove, ie: a pinball machine, we decided to spray half the basement in one step, and the other half a few weekends later.

-We learned quite a few things from our first session of painting the ceiling, so we were able to put those new found tips to use on our second session.
-Overall I was able to boil it down to around 15 tips that I would recommend based on our experience and what really ended up working well for us.
+We learned quite a few things from our first session of painting the ceiling.
+So we were able to put those new-found tips to use in our second session.
+Overall I was able to boil it down to around 15 tips that I would recommend, based on our experience and what really ended up working well for us.

 Here are our 15 tips for painting an exposed basement ceiling with a paint sprayer:

-Once again, if your are starting your exposed basement ceiling project from the very beginning, you’ll want to approach these 5 prep steps first and then consider the remainder of the tips included in this post to keep the painting portion as easy flowing and going as possible.
+Once again, if you are starting your exposed basement ceiling project from the very beginning, you’ll want to approach these 5 prep steps first.
+And then consider the remainder of the tips included in this post to keep the painting portion as easy flowing and going as possible.

 Read directions and familiarize